rfp2202AdventureTime/Project-Adventure/README.md

 <!-- [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/kenneth-bakke-543a39157/)
 [![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)](https://github.com/kenneth-bakke) -->

-TOBEUPDATED A list of products related to the product currently being viewed.
-The default image for the product and a shorter summary of information are on each item card, as well as the option to compare the related product to the currently viewed product.
-This is achieved by the star icon on each item card.
-The outfit has the option to add the current product to a user specific outfit that persists as the current product changes.
-It is also possible to remove any product from an outfit.
+A list of products related to the currently viewed product appear under the overview page in a carousel.
+Each product card contains a brief item description of each related item.
+To indicate if there is a sale for the particular item,  the original price will be strike through and the sale price will appear with red text.
+On the corner of the Related Items card, an open book icon is visible and you are able to compare the features of the currently viewed item and the product clicked.
+Then a modal window will appear with features of each item.
+Clicking a related product will rerender the page and the related products will change.
+You are also able to add different outfit styles to the ‘Your Outfit’ section using the ‘Add to Outfit’ button.
+It will persist even after you leave and return to the page.
+You are able to remove the outfit from ‘Your Outfit’ section by pressing the trash icon located at the top right of the outfit card.

 <!-- ![](https://media.giphy.com/media/LharojqjrGGwXIzDEE/giphy-downsized-large.gif) -->